loft-sh/vcluster/CONTRIBUTING.md

 By connecting to the vCluster using the CLI, you set your local KubeConfig to the virtual cluster

 ```
-$ vcluster connect my-vcluster
+$ ./dist/<ARCH>/vcluster connect vcluster
 ```

 # Running vCluster Tests

 All of the tests are located in the vcluster directory.

 ## Running the Unit Test Suite